 Height Adjustments

 Nearly every mower comes with an adjustable height setting.
-For gasoline, battery, and corded models, adjusting the setting is usually as simple as a moving a spring-loaded lever on the front wheels.
+For gasoline, battery, and corded models, adjusting the setting is usually as simple as moving a spring-loaded lever on the front wheels.
 Some of the newer designs have an integrated “stick shift” that allows you to adjust the height with one hand.
 If you decide to go with an old, trusty, rusty reel model, you'll have to break out some tools to adjust it to your ideal grass length.

 Changing the height is generally as easy as moving a couple of spring-loaded levers on the front wheels.
 Credit: Clark Tate